halcyondream/shiva-dockerfile/README.md

-# Kali Dockerfile
+# Shiva (Kali) Dockerfile

-Creates a Kali container in Docker.
+Creates a custom Kali container in Docker.
 This configuration focuses more on application-security tools.
 The resulting container should run on all platforms, including macOS laptops with the M1 chip.

 Much of this is taken from here: https://github.com/tsumarios/Kali-Linux-Dockerfile.
 Other components were pulled from Corey J. Ball's book, "Hacking APIs."